We all know about the great benefits of breast milk for the mother and baby, and even the environment, but are there other uses of breast milk?

 Breast Milk Healed My Leg Ulcers

 "I have had a continuing problem with leg ulcers for about twenty years.
-Recently I've had a problem with two leg ulcers for about five months, and after trying all the tricks I've learned over the years with no positive results, I went to a well-known wound clinic about three months ago to see what they could do.
+I recently had a problem with two leg ulcers for about five months, and after trying all the tricks I've learned over the years with no positive results, I went to a well-known wound clinic about three months ago to see what they could do.

-They tried everything they knew including some kind of skin patches that cost $2000 an application with no positive results.
-After watching a news show on the benefits of breast milk on healing wounds, I acquired some fresh breast milk from my daughter who is breastfeeding my grandson and figured I'd give it a try.
+They tried everything they knew, including some skin patches that cost $2000 an application with no positive results.
+After watching a news show on the benefits of breast milk on healing wounds, I acquired some fresh milk from my daughter, who is breastfeeding my grandson, and figured I'd try it.

 I saw a positive change in my ulcers in twenty-four hours.
-On the second day, they started to have a burning sensation in them as the nerves seemed to be waking up.
+On the second day, they started to have a burning sensation as the nerves seemed to wake up.

 "I had dry, cracked heels.
 I put breast milk on my heels, and the cracks are gone, and my heels are smooth again!
 It's awesome!